arlheureux/HPEL.PH1/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of HPEL.PH1 is to provide code for the MFSD Descriptio D1-Biodiversity PH1 indicators in the French Mediterranean from pygments or abundance data
+The goal of HPEL.PH1 is to provide code for the MFSD Descriptor D1-Biodiversity PH1 indicators in the French Mediterranean from pygments or abundance data